BinsonBuzz/unraid_rclone_mount/README.md

 ### Additional Scripts

 Other scripts have been included within the "other useful scripts" folder.
-This includes shutting down the rclone rc instance (created by mount script), a script to reset/clear rclones statistics, and a fusermount script (credit: teh0wner) if you are having hanging array on stop.
+This includes shutting down the rclone rc instance (created by mount script), a script to reset/clear rclones statistics, and a fusermount script (credit: teh0wner).
 <p/>